 To receive the best possible outcome when selling your business, it depends on timing, markets and your negotiation skills.
 A key factor in achieving the outcome you want is staying one step ahead throughout the business sale process.
 This is where the importance of sell-side due diligence comes into play.

 Conducting an internal due-diligence allows you to look at your business through the eyes of an acquirer.
 When you drill down to that level you will identify potential concerns a buyer may have, or possibly discover untapped opportunities, which can help you position your business better to an acquirer.

 There is no doubt that a sell-side due-diligence should always be part of an established process for getting exit ready.

-During the buyer’s due diligence process, they may analyse fine details.
-Business operations, customer and staff retention, and projections will be under the microscope.
-If the seller isn’t well-equipped to provide credible answers, it could jeopardise the sale.
+During a buyer’s due diligence process, they will analyse fine details.
+Business operations, customer and staff retention, and projections will all be under the microscope.
+If you are not well-equipped to provide credible answers, it could jeopardise the sale.